 Jordan Ann Craig (b.
 1992 San Jose, CA, USA) received her BA in Studio Art and Psychology from Dartmouth College in 2015.
 She lives and works in Santa Fe County, New Mexico.

-Known for her large-scale paintings and prints, Craig's abstract compositions are characterized by a dynamic exploration and interpretation of Northern Cheyenne material culture.
+Known for her large-scale paintings and prints, Craig's abstract compositions are characterized by a dynamic exploration and interpretation of Northern Cheyenne and Cheyenne material culture.
 Incorporating vivid colors, recurring patterns, and interwoven forms situated in grids, Craig's work explores and celebrates her Native ancestry, posing questions about the languages of modern abstract painting and the relationship to both historic and contemporary Indigenous culture.

 Craig's research-based practice begins in museum collections and archives, where she spends time meticulously studying Indigenous material culture.
-Her pictorial vocabulary is drawn specifically from Cheyenne beadwork, drawings and textiles.
+Her pictorial vocabulary is drawn specifically from Northern Cheyenne and Cheyenne beadwork, drawings and textiles.
 Through the process of constructing her compositions, Craig meditates on the personal and collective significance of these designs.
 By making paintings on canvas, Craig questions how we consider the history, context and influence of these abstract vocabularies.

-Resolutely geometric paintings are made up of repeated triangles, squares, rectangles and stripes - symbolic of Northern Cheyenne design.
+Resolutely geometric paintings are made up of repeated triangles, squares, rectangles and stripes - symbolic of Northern Cheyenne and Cheyenne design.
 Utilizing the traditional horizontal composition, Craig's intricate compositions have an underlying, unifying symmetry creating a balanced field of perception.
 Her exacting application of paint honors the past - a homage to the rigorous perfection and craftsmanship of the original design.

 In contrast to geometric works, another key strand of Craig's practice is her 'dot drawings' - a parallel mode of making influenced by landscape and Aboriginal painting, allowing for organic expression.
 Made up of countless dots in relief, these oil paintings hold a rhythmic repetition, one not confined to linear structure, but instead speaking to the undulation of topographic forms.
 Subtle and quiet in palette and tone, these abstractions meditate on the American landscape, namely the land surrounding her New Mexico studio, and converse with a lineage of 20th century artists who worked there.